Skip to ContentSkip to Navigation

 What is the role of these women in the Trojan War as told by Guido?

 The text tells us the portraits of women often serve the narration and they are characterized by the author praising their beauty, which gives a certain literary aesthetic to his otherwise slightly dry text.
 In addition, women serve the dramatic plot and, whether they know it or not, they can often restart the action.
 Finally, through the ideological role of the presence of women, Guido’s misogyny, inherited from late Antiquity and medieval clerics, is clearly expressed in certain portraits of heroines, each being presented as a “new Eve” destined to lose men who are consumed by their passions.
 The female portraits given in Guido’s Historia therefore fall within these criteria of ideal beauty.
-In fact, in Book II (fol. a8r), when Jason tries to seduce Medea to get her help in conquering the Golden Fleece, he praises her great beauty in these terms: "Pulchritudinis prerogativa refulges velut rosa punica, quae veris temporis flores caeteros, quos in arvis campestribus sponte natura produxit, suorum titulorum insigniis antecellit!”
+In fact, in chapter two (fol. a8r), when Jason tries to seduce Medea to get her help in conquering the Golden Fleece, he praises her great beauty in these terms: "Pulchritudinis prerogativa refulges velut rosa punica, quae veris temporis flores caeteros, quos in arvis campestribus sponte natura produxit, suorum titulorum insigniis antecellit!”
 (By the privilege of your beauty you shine like a crimson rose that for the marvel of its attributes surpasses the rest of the flowers which nature produces in the fields in springtime!)
 This famous metaphor of the beautiful, fresh and ruddy woman like a rose is reminiscent of courtly love.

 decorative image